 2) How to Care for Areca Palm (Dypsis lutenscens) Plant

-Soil Type: In terms of minerals, the potting soil should be rich.
+In terms of minerals, the potting soil should be rich.
 Namely, the rich soils may contain some ingredients such as peat moss, compost, vermiculite, perlite, and so on.
-What’s more, you can mix them up proportionately and do your home-made soil.
+What’s more, you can mix them up proportionately and do your homemade soil.
 Also, Areca palm’s soil must be well-drained and well-ventilated.
 In the meantime, change the pot once in two years.

 3) Keep in Mind: Common Problems for Areca Palm

-e) Pest Infestations: The main reason for this problem is neglect.
-However, any plant that recently joined in balcony beside Areca palm can lead to this problem.
+The main reason for this problem is neglect.
+However, any plant that recently joined in the balcony beside Areca palm can lead to this problem.

-Suggestions for problems: Growing a plant and facing its problems could be tiring.
-But with proper and decent care, namely, weekly regular watering, adding fertilizer in time, and putting the plant in a correct place, you don’t experience such bitter surprises in general.
+Growing a plant and facing its problems could be tiring.
+But with proper and decent care, namely, weekly regular watering, adding fertilizer in time and putting the plant in the correct place, you don’t experience such bitter surprises in general.
 When it comes to the problems I have mentioned above, for instance, you can use repellents or pesticides for preventing pest infestations.